How to Take Care of Our Back?

 - Please always use the seat belt while driving.

-Postural Guidelines to minimize stress on structures compromised while using computer :
+Postural Guidelines to minimize Stress on structures compromised while using a Computer :

-- Eyes leveled at upper level of screen, and screen placed at a arm length distance,
+- Eyes leveled at the upper level of the screen, and screen placed at an arm’s length distance,

-- Height of table and chair should be adjusted to avoid any leaning forward
+- The height of the table and chair should be adjusted to avoid any leaning forward

-- If you are working on a laptop, use inclined laptop stand to raise the screen to eye level and an additional keyboard which should be within reach with arms by the side.
+- If you are working on a laptop, use an inclined laptop stand to raise the screen to eye level and an additional keyboard that should be within reach with arms by the side.

-Contact Pain Free Physiotherapy Clinic to better understand your problem and diagnose the fault that may be causing your symptoms.
+Contact Pain-Free Physiotherapy Clinic to better understand your Back Care problem and Diagnose the fault that may be causing your symptoms.